PeterSomkuti/ACOS-Goddard/docs/src/index.md

 * `--output`: Path to the directory in which the output file will be written. **NOTE!** Within this application, any existing output file is automatically **overwritten**.
 If you need to skip existing files, it is best to implement those checks within the script(s) that execute the application.
 Alternatively, users can modify the code in `main.jl`.
 A single output file is created for each individual sounding ID; users who need a different solution (e.g. writing results into a big parallel NetCDF file) will need to write their own code.

+* `--touch_init`: (optional) Determines whether the program will write an *init*-file to signify that this particular sounding ID has started processing.
+This is useful for book-keeping and to isolate soundings that make the program crash.
+Once the output file is successfully written out, the *init*-file is removed.
+The default is `true`.

 * `--o2_spec`: Points to the path of the oxygen spectroscopy ABSCO file.

 * `--o2_scale`: (optional) Must be a real number.
 The entire oxygen spectroscopy table is scaled by this value.
 For ABSCO version 5.2, the recommended value is `1.0048`, but that number was derived with the RtRetrievalFramework and may not be the ideal choice for this algorithm.
 The default is `1.0`.